 - Are firm and tightly fixed in place

-It can be difficult to tell just by looking and touching a lump if it is the dreaded “C” tumor that we all fear.
+It can be difficult to tell just by looking and touching a lump if it’s the dreaded “C” tumor that we all fear.

-This short video explains more about how vets diagnose lumps on dogs:
+Watch this short video to learn more about how vets diagnose lumps on dogs.

-The most important thing you can do as an owner is regularly check your dog for any new lumps and bumps.
+The most important thing you can do as an owner is to check your dog for any new lumps and bumps regularly.
 You don’t have to drive to the vet the minute you find something new, but do monitor your pup closely for changes.